walthowd/husbzb-firmware/README.md

 As of September 2020, hardware flow control is not supported by bellows/zigpy.
 Don't flash any of the images in the `hw-flow-control` folder unless you know what you are doing.

 ### Manual firmware update procedure
-If you want to use this image to manually update your firmware first shut down Home Assistant, or any other program accessing the port.
+If you want to use this image to manually update your firmware first shut down any application that is accessing the Zigbee MCU (such as example Home Assistant, Zigbee2MQTT, IoBroker, Jeedom, or any other programs that is connected to that serial cominication port).

 Then start a shell from the docker image: